ronakg/awesome-flickr-gallery-plugin/README.txt

 Contributors: ronakg
 Donate link: http://www.ronakg.in/projects/awesome-flickr-gallery-wordpress-plugin/
-Tags: gallery, flickr, photo, image, slideshow, colorbox, portfolio Requires at least: WordPress 2.5
+Tags: gallery, flickr, photo, image, slideshow, colorbox, portfolio Requires at least: 2.5
 Tested up to: 3.2-RC1
-Stable tag: 2.7.0
+Stable tag: 2.7.1

 Create a photo gallery of your Flickr photos on your WordPress enabled website enabling you to customize it the way you like it.